liweinan/liweinan.github.io/_posts/2017-03-04-how-to-use-tomcat-vault.md

 title: How To Use Tomcat Vault
 ---

 Tomcat Vault is a tool that allows you to encrypt the passwords in Apache Tomcat configuration files.
+In this article I'd like to show you how to integrate it into _Apache Tomcat_.

-For example, here is one line excerpted from `tomcat-users.xml`:
+Here is one line excerpted from `tomcat-users.xml`:

 ```xml
 <user username="tomcat" password="tomcat" roles="tomcat"/>